Uncategorized

 Dr. Siambanes insists that being active is highly beneficial to mental and physical health, especially during Move More Month.
 He wants to encourage those living with CP to be more active, especially as spring is arriving and the weather is warmer.

-If you are concerned about any of these activities or have any general questions about how your child can participate in activites that are appropriate for them, please contact Children’s Cerebral Palsy today.
+If you are concerned about any of these activities or have any general questions about how your child can participate in activities that are appropriate for them, please contact Children’s Cerebral Palsy today.

 Read More